© 2026 Connecticut Public

 Trump's newly appointed board now includes members such as second lady Usha Vance, Attorney General Pam Bondi and Elaine Chao, a former U.S. Secretary of Labor and the wife of Kentucky Sen. Mitch McConnell.

 In 1958, former President Eisenhower signed bipartisan legislation to create a national arts center in Washington.
 Kennedy and his wife, Jacqueline, raised $30 million for the project.
-The building was dedicated to Kennedy two months after his assassination in 1963.
+It was designated a living memorial to Kennedy two months after his assassination in 1963.

 Copyright 2025 NPR